Pitbull (rapper): Early life and background

 Armando Christian Pérez was born on January 15, 1981, in Miami, Florida, to Cuban immigrant parents.
-While growing up, he was strongly encouraged by his family to "take advantage" of the privilege of living in America, and the opportunities it came with.
+While growing up, he was strongly encouraged by his family to "take advantage" of the privilege of living in America, and the opportunities that came with it.
 His family has a history of fighting against the Castro regime in Cuba.
-When he was three, he could recite the works of Cuban national hero and poet, José Martí, in Spanish.
+When he was three, he could recite the works of Cuban national hero and poet José Martí in Spanish.
 He learned English by watching Sesame Street as a child.
 His father was largely absent from his childhood; his parents separated when he was young, and he was raised mostly by his mother, later stating: "my mom is my father and my mother."
 He briefly stayed with a foster family in Roswell, Georgia.
 His parents struggled with substance abuse; as a teenager, he was also involved with drug use and dealing, which eventually led to him getting kicked out of the family house.
 He attended South Miami Senior High School and Miami Coral Park High School.
+His teacher, Hope Martinez, noticed his talent and got him an invitation to a DMX video shoot.
+He credits her for his success and says she changed his life.
 While growing up, he was influenced by the Miami bass genre of pop music and has cited Celia Cruz and Willy Chirino as sources of inspiration, in addition to rappers such as Nas, Jay-Z, and Snoop Dogg.
 He stated that Miami's melting pot characteristics exposed him to various cultures which influenced his artistry and himself as a person.

-He said he chose his stage name of Pitbull because the dogs "bite to lock.
-The dog is too stupid to lose.
-And they're outlawed in Dade County.
-They're basically everything that I am.
-It's been a constant fight".
-After meeting Lil Jon in Miami, Pitbull was featured on Lil Jon and the East Side Boyz' album Kings of Crunk in 2002.
-Pitbull's song "Oye" was featured on the soundtrack to the film 2 Fast 2 Furious the following year.
-In addition, Pitbull released several mixtapes, composed of freestyles and remixes of popular rap music.
-Pitbull also worked with Uncle Luke during his early career, being featured on Luke's 2001 album Somethin' Nasty, including the single "Lollipop" along with Lil' Zane.